Our Services

 Entrance to the refuge Public Use Area is free.

-Visitor access is limited to a 2,200 acre Public Use Area.
-The remaining portions of the Refuge are preserved as a wildlife sanctuary, with disturbance even by refuge staff kept to a minimum.
+Visitor access is limited to a 3,300 acre Public Use Area.
+The remaining portions of the refuge are preserved as a wildlife sanctuary and closed to the public, with disturbance even by refuge staff kept to a minimum.

-A series of passes covers the entrance and standard amenity fees charged for using federal recreational lands – including national wildlife refuges.
+Even though entrance is free, the refuge still sells a series of federal recreation passes that covers the entrance and standard amenity fees charged for using federal recreational lands – including national wildlife refuges.
+America the Beautiful National Parks and Federal Recreational Lands Passes are valid on all federal lands, including those managed by:

 Special Use Permits